-With the engine running, if the engine coolant temperature becomes dangerously high, the high coolant temperature warning light in the tachometer will illuminate.
+With the engine running, if the engine coolant temperature becomes dangerously high, the

 Stop the engine immediately if the high coolant temperature warning light illuminates.
 Do not restart the engine until the fault has been rectified.

 Severe engine damage will result from running the engine when the high coolant temperature warning light is illuminated.